Forming a US LLC from India: Complete Guide (2026)

 Quick take

 Indian residents form more US LLCs than almost any other non-US nationality.
-The reasons are practical: Stripe access (which until May 2024 required a US entity for Indian founders to process international payments without the invite-only gate), US market credibility for B2B SaaS, payment processing outside India's UPI ecosystem, and separation between Indian personal finances and international business revenue.
+The reasons are practical: Stripe access (which until May 2024 required a US entity for Indian founders), US market credibility for B2B SaaS, payment processing outside India's UPI ecosystem, and separation between Indian personal finances and international business revenue.

-The formation process itself is well documented.
-What is not well documented — particularly in the guides produced by formation services — is the regulatory picture that sits underneath.
-India's Foreign Exchange Management Act (FEMA), the Reserve Bank of India's Liberalized Remittance Scheme (LRS), and the IRS's Form 5472 requirement each create obligations that compound when left unaddressed.
-This guide covers the full sequence: the five mechanical steps to form and operate the LLC, followed by the three compliance layers that most guides never mention.
+The formation steps are well documented.
+What nobody tells you about is the regulatory picture underneath.
+India's FEMA rules, the RBI's Liberalized Remittance Scheme, and the IRS's Form 5472 requirement each create obligations that compound when left unaddressed.
+I've watched founders get the LLC running in two weeks and then eat a $25,000 penalty because they never heard of Form 5472.
+This guide covers the five mechanical steps to form the LLC, then the three compliance layers that formation services have no incentive to mention.

 Step 1: Choose a State

-Three states dominate for non-resident LLC formation.
-The differences are real but narrower than most formation services suggest.
+Three states account for nearly all non-resident LLC formations.
+The differences are real but narrower than formation services suggest.

 | Factor | Delaware | Wyoming | New Mexico |